 7. Be a giver.
 Be charitable with your time, talent and dollars.
 However, while giving money can be important, sometimes giving your talent away is even more powerful.
 Help others get what they want.
 Be a mentor to others.
 Do a good deed for someone else.
 And, here is the key to really being charitable.
 Don’t expect anything in return.
 Give and forget.

-So there are my ten strategies to living life.
-Given that I’m healthy, I hope to live a long and happy life.
-I want to raise happy kids.
-I want them to know how to be good.
-I have no regrets to this point, and there is nothing on my list of places to go or things to see that I would regret not having done thus far.
+So there are my ten strategies for living life.
+Since I’m healthy, I hope to live a long and happy life.
+I want to raise happy kids and I want them to know how to be good.
+At this point I have no regrets, and there is nothing on my list of places to go or things to see that I would regret not having done thus far.

 Perhaps Randy Pausch’s last lecture will inspire you to create your own list.